-Our effective tax rate for the second quarter of fiscal 2009 decreased to 32.7% from 34.8% for the second quarter of fiscal 2008.
-This decrease principally reflects a lower effective state income tax rate and an additional benefit from the settlement reached with the IRS during the first quarter of fiscal 2009 pertaining to the income tax credits claimed on HEICO's U.S. federal filings for qualified research and development activities incurred during fiscal years 2002 through 2005, which increased net income by approximately \$142,000, or \$.01 per diluted share, for the second quarter of fiscal 2009.
+Our effective tax rate for the third quarter of fiscal 2009 decreased to 30.4% from 35.3% for the third quarter of fiscal 2008.
+This decrease principally reflects a larger income tax credit for qualified research and development activities recognized in the third quarter of fiscal 2009 compared to 2008 as well as a lower effective state income tax rate.
 The lower effective state income tax rate was due to changes in certain state tax laws which impacted state apportionment factors.